Towards Fairness-aware Crowd Management System and Surge Prevention in Smart Cities: Fairness-aware Crowd Evacuation

 We used Vadere~\cite{kleinmeier2019vadere} to simulate various crowd event setups which we call a map.
-Four evacuation exits were placed at the corners of the map.
-On the map, there are $1363$ people, consisting of $340$ vulnerable people and $1023$ healthy normal people.
-The average slow running speed of healthy and young individuals (aged 20-45 years) is $\approx$ 5.4 miles per hour or $\approx$ 2.4 meters per second~\cite{lung2021effects}.
+Four evacuation exits were placed at the corners of the map. \paragraph{Crowd Statistics} On the map, there are $1363$ people, consisting of $340$ vulnerable people and $1023$ healthy normal people which counts for $25\%$ of the crowd\footnote{Based on the National Environmental Public Health Tracking from Centers of Disease Control and Prevention (CDC), the populations with vulnerabilities and health status identified as a disability among adults $>=18$ years of age is around $25\%$ in the United States in 2021~\cite{CDChealthtrack}.}.

+\paragraph{Human behavior} The average running speed of healthy and young individuals (aged 20-45 years) is $\approx 5.4$ miles per hour or $\approx 2.4$ meters per second~\cite{lung2021effects}.
 Hence, we set the average speed of normal people to be $1.0-1.3$ meters per timestep.
 Each timestep represents $0.48$ seconds.
+Vulnerable people, such as the elderly, move at a slower pace as the speed of humans decreases by $20\%$ every decade~\cite{devita2016relationships}.
+Therefore, we set the vulnerable people's speed to be half that of normal people, which is $0.5-0.6$ meters per timestep \footnote{We assume various groups of vulnerable people have similarly limited mobility.
+We grouped children, the elderly, and the disabled under the singular category of ``vulnerable people'' and assigned them the same movement speed.} .

-Vulnerable people, such as the elderly move at a slower pace We exploited the Optimal Steps Model (OSM) in Vadere which incorporates the psychological principle of ``social distance'' into its mathematical framework, which means that agents strive to avoid encroaching on others' personal or intimate space and to prevent physical contact~\cite{kleinmeier2019vadere}.
+\paragraph{Crowd behavior} We exploited the Optimal Steps Model (OSM) in Vadere which incorporates the psychological principle of ``social distance'' into its mathematical framework, which means that crowd strive to avoid encroaching on others' personal or intimate space and to prevent physical contact~\cite{kleinmeier2019vadere}.